5 Must Haves in a New Primary Suite

 5. Large Windows

 In the bedroom large windows overlook mature trees lining a running trail to a local university, making the primary suite feel like a treehouse.
-Over the freestanding bathtub a large window with a privacy glass keeps the space feel comfortable while allowing natural light to flood in.
+Over the freestanding bathtub, a large window with a privacy glass keeps the space feel comfortable while allowing natural light to flood in.

 A primary suite oasis is more important than ever as a space for private relaxation.
-This classic neutral design will outlast all trends making a favorite suite for years to come.
+This classic neutral design will outlast all trends making it a favorite suite for years to come.

 Thanks for following along,